Leonor2004/FSI_24-25/Logbooks/LOGBOOK9.md

 In this task we are challenged to decrypt a file that uses monoalphabetic substitution cipher.

-To successfully decrypt the file we used the frequency analysis algorithm and step by step we discovered all the corresponding letters:
+To successfully decrypt the file we used the frequency analysis algorithm and step by step we discovered all the corresponding letters.

+Frequency analysis involves identifying letters or words that frequently appear in the encrypted text.
+By analyzing the common letters and words in the language of the encrypted message, we can make guesses about which letters correspond to those in the ciphertext.

+By doing this we are able to guess all the letters and successfully decrypt the text:

 ```bash
 tr 'ytnhlmusprieqxvazdbgfckojw' 'THERWINKDGLPSOACUYFBVMXJQZ' < ciphertext.txt > out.txt